Neseef/nesiconverter-currencyexchange/README.md

 # NesiConverter for Currencies.
 This module will calculate the exchange amount of two currencies.
 There are two version of this module.
+`nesiconverter` and `nesiconverter2`

 (Static values are used. exchange rates as per 10/01/2021)